 - And finally, because we process information so deeply and we absorb so much from our environment, we can get overwhelmed quickly by novel things.

-The brains of highly sensitive people work differently to the brains of non-sensitive people.
+The brains of highly sensitive people work differently from the brains of non-sensitive people.
 It is not a disorder and there is nothing wrong with you that needs to be fixed!

 High sensitivity is an innate trait which means that we are born like this.
 We don’t become like this through our life experiences.

 Regarding the numbers, highly sensitive people are by far in the minority as we make up only 15%-20% of the population.
 That’s about 1 in 5 people.

 It could explain why it happens that we are so misunderstood and why our sensitivity is often criticized or judged.